 Originally hackers would send out mass SPAM emails, hoping at least one person would respond with the details they requested.
 This progressed to creating fake emails that looked like they were from your bank, requesting password or account information.
 Once you clicked on the link within the email and entered your login details, you would simply get an error message and the hacker would now have access to your details.

 When it comes to targeting businesses, hackers will take their take their time.
 First investigating both the companies and key people within it, and then using that information to facilitate their plan.
 They understand that an attack takes time and won’t ask for too much information at once, compared to the first wave of social engineering emails which directly asked for all your bank details and immediately seemed ‘not quite right’.
 The attack can come in a range of formats from phone calls and online engineering to impersonation and “dumpster diving”, although Verizon’s report states that phishing emails are still the attack vector of choice.

-- Phone: Hackers may call targeted employees pretending to be from IT or maintenance, state there is a problem and request login or financial details.
-As there is often a subliminal threat (no orders will go through, you will be locked out of the account, e.t.c.) or since this is a common helpdesk request then some people may respond with their details, giving the hacker access.
+Hackers may call targeted employees pretending to be from IT or maintenance, state there is a problem and request login or financial details.
+As there is often a subliminal threat (no orders will go through, you will be locked out of the account, e.t.c.) or since this is a common help desk request then some people may respond with their details, giving the hacker access.

 Pop-up windows may appear to be from the network administrator, asking the user to re-enter their login details in order to proceed.
-This tends to be less successful as people tend to be more aware of hackers online
+This tends to be less successful as people tend to be more aware of hackers online.